Patriots of the American Revolution

 Beriah Brown (1714/15-1792) of Rhode Island served during the American Revolution as a financier of the American privateer George Wait Babcock, who has the distinction of plundering more British ships during the Revolution than any other privateer.
 The lineage leading from Martha Mae Brown (c.1778-1855) to her presumed grandfather Beriah still needs to be verified.

 Samuel Stinson (1753-1846) of Massachusetts served from June 1777 thru 1780 in the American Revolution - first as a private in Capt.
 John Read's Company, Col. Alden's 7th Massachusetts Regiment; then in Capt Fronthingham's Company; and finally in Col. Crane's Artillary Regiment.
-He recieved a military pension for his service, and he was the last surviving Revolutionary War solider in Deer Isle, Maine.
+He received a military pension for his service, and he was the last surviving Revolutionary War solider in Deer Isle, Maine.
+Samuel is the great-grandfather of Susan Hovey (c.1847-1873), who married Civil War Veteran Daniel Smith, Junior (1841-1915).
+In turn, they are the grandparents of Helen Louise Weeks (1902-1982).

 Joel Thompson (1737-1804) of Connecticut enlisted during the American Revolution on Feb.
 12, 1777 as a corporal in the Continental Regiment commanded by Col. Seth Warner.
 He re-enlisted on July 12, 1777 in Capt.
 Simeon Smith's Company in the same regiment, and there is a comment that he was "taken on Sept.
 26th".